zhutao100/qwen-code/docs/users/common-workflow.md

 1. Ask Qwen Code to find relevant files

 ```
 find the files that handle user authentication
 ```

 2. Get context on how components interact

 ```
 how do these authentication files work together?
 ```

 3. Understand the execution flow

 ```
 trace the login process from front-end to database
 ```

-> [!tip] Tips
+> [!tip]
 >
 > - Be specific about what you're looking for
 > - Use domain language from the project

 ## Fix bugs efficiently

 Suppose you've encountered an error message and need to find and fix its source.

 1. Share the error with Qwen Code

 ```
 I'm seeing an error when I run npm test
 ```

 2. Ask for fix recommendations

 ```
 suggest a few ways to fix the @ts-ignore in user.ts
 ```

 3. Apply the fix

 ```
 update user.tsto add the null check you suggested
 ```

 > [!tip]
 >
 > - Tell Qwen Code the command to reproduce the issue and get a stack trace
 > - Mention any steps to reproduce the error
 > - Let Qwen Code know if the error is intermittent or consistent

 ## Refactor code